LAMcGuinness/Milestone2-/README.md

 * Easily find the selection of cocktails that instructions are available to make on this website.

 * Easily find the ingredients needed, instructions on making and serving selected cocktail.
+    - ingredients, measures and method are displayed below name and picture of cocktail.

 * Increase my knowledge and skill in cocktail making
+    - Over 600 cocktails in the API with a randon one generated on the page or ability to search for new cocktails via the search bar to increase you knowledge of cocktails.
+Ingredients and Method are displayed below the picture.

 * Have links to social media to learn more about the company.
     - Links the the companys social media accounts can be found at the bottom of all pages.